-The 2013/14 season brings with it a variety of concerts and new productions for Mr. Fabiano.
-He returned to the Opéra National de Paris – Opéra Bastille for performances as Edgardo in Donizetti’s Lucia di Lammermoor, made his debut at The Canadian Opera Company as Rodolfo in La Bohème, sang the Verdi Requiem in a special concert with the San Francisco Opera, performed the role of Alfred in a new production of Johann Strauss’ Die Fledermaus at the Metropolitan Opera, made his debut at the Dutch National Opera singing the title role in a new production of Gounod’s Faust, and debuted at Glyndebourne as Alfredo in a new production of Verdi’s La Traviata.
-In addition, Mr. Fabiano appeared in a sold-out recital for Vocal Arts DC at the Kennedy Center and sang Corrado in Verdi’s Il Corsaro with Washington Concert Opera.
+The 2013/14 season brought with it a variety of concerts and new productions for Mr. Fabiano.
+He returned to the Opéra National de Paris – Opéra Bastille for performances as Edgardo in Donizetti’s Lucia di Lammermoor, made his debut at The Canadian Opera Company as Rodolfo in La Bohème, and sang the Verdi Requiem in a special concert with the San Francisco Opera.
+In addition, he performed the role of Alfred in a new production of Johann Strauss’ Die Fledermaus at the Metropolitan Opera, made his debut at the Dutch National Opera singing the title role in a new production of Gounod’s Faust, and debuted at Glyndebourne as Alfredo in a new production of Verdi’s La Traviata.
+Mr. Fabiano also appeared in a sold-out recital for Vocal Arts DC at the Kennedy Center and sang Corrado in Verdi’s Il Corsaro with Washington Concert Opera.